 Acute bacterial prostatitis will be reviewed here.
 Chronic bacterial prostatitis and chronic prostatitis/chronic pelvic pain syndrome are discussed in detail elsewhere.
 (See "Chronic bacterial prostatitis" and "Chronic prostatitis/chronic pelvic pain syndrome".)

 Other causes of dysuria in men, including cystitis, urethritis, and epididymitis, are also discussed elsewhere.
-(See "Acute uncomplicated cystitis and pyelonephritis in men" and "Urethritis in adult men" and "Evaluation of the acute scrotum in adults", section on 'Epididymitis'.)
+(See "Acute uncomplicated cystitis and pyelonephritis in men" and "Urethritis in adult men" and "Evaluation of acute scrotal pain in adults", section on 'Acute epididymitis or epididymo-orchitis'.)